Alajos Hauszmann: Life

 Hauszmann employed several architects who later became prominent in their own right, including Albert Kálmán Kőrössy.
-In 1912 Hauszmann retired, and a year later he created a foundation for young architects graduating from the Technical University.
+In 1912 Hauszmann retired, and a year later he created a foundation for young architects graduating from the Royal Joseph University.
 In 1914 he went on an extended journey to Egypt and the Holy Land.
-In 1918 he was ennobled by King Charles IV of Hungary; however, in the following year, his private home was confiscated during the Hungarian Soviet Republic.
+In recognition of his work, he was ennobled by King Charles IV of Hungary with the suffix de Velencze on March 10, 1918.
+In the following year, his private home was confiscated during the Hungarian Soviet Republic.
 In 1924 he was elected an honorary member of the Hungarian Academy of Sciences.
 He died, aged 79, in Velence.
+He is buried in the Kerepesi Cemetery in Budapest.